When to sit the UKCAT?

 Summer is a busy time.
 Many students will be working and enjoying a break from their studies.
 Some students will be travelling, for part or all of the summer.
 And some students will be observing Ramadan, which overlaps with approximately the first week of the UKCAT testing season.

 Depending on your personal plans and beliefs, there are any number of factors that could impact your decision on when to sit the UKCAT.
-You can select virtually any date from July 1st to October 5th for your UKCAT appointment, depending on availability at your preferred test centre.
+You can select virtually any date from early July to early October for your UKCAT appointment, depending on availability at your preferred test centre.
 Thus, the choice of a test appointment is really up to you.

 Our best advice is to consider any factors that might affect your preparation or your performance on Test Day, and schedule your test appointment appropriately.
 Since you can choose any available test appointment, there is no reason not to choose the appointment that will give you the greatest advantage.

 Here are some factors to consider: